How to Plan a Restaurant Website

-- Menu – This is what people are looking for when they visit your restaurant website.
+- Menu: This is the main things people are looking for when they visit your restaurant website.
 Make sure the web pages that feature your menus are clean and easy to read.
 Avoid PDFs or scanned copies of your paper menu.

-- Photo Gallery – Add some pictures of your dining room, pub, customers (don’t forget to ask permission before posting their pictures online) and outside dining area.
-Time permitting, update your photos periodically, to avoid looking stagnant.
+- Photo gallery: Add some pictures of your dining room, pub/bar area, customers (don’t forget to ask permission before posting their pictures online) and outside dining area.
+If time permits, update your photos periodically to avoid looking stagnant.

-- Link to your social media sites – Facebook and Twitter offer free advertising opportunities for your restaurant and reach huge numbers of people.
-Enough said.
+- Link to your social media sites: Facebook and Twitter offer free advertising opportunities for your restaurant and reach huge numbers of people.

-Link to Other Businesses and Ask Them to Reciprocate
+Link to Other Businesses and Ask for Reciprocation

-Link to local hotels, movie theaters, chambers of commerce and ask that they add a link to your restaurant.
+You can provide information about local hotels, movie theaters, chambers of commerce and other surrounding businesses, and in turn, ask that they add a link to your restaurant.
 Do the same for area tourist attractions in the area such as parks, zoos, or stadiums.

 Showcase Special Services